Russell A. Hunter, Psy.D.

 I am experienced in Cognitive Behavioral Therapy (CBT) and Family Systems Therapy.
 CBT helps identify and correct unhelpful thoughts and/or behaviors that cause emotional distress and interfere with living a satisfying and productive life.
 Family Systems Therapy helps to reduce family conflict, improve communication, and improve child behavioral issues.

 I also provide psychological and neuropsychological testing, consultation, and presentations on various mental health topics.
-I work out of Northern Virginia Psychiatric Associates on the Prince William Medical Center Campus in Manassas Virginia.
+My practice is in the Washington DC Metro area and I provide virtual therapy sessions.

 Doctor of Clinical Psychology